 If your business involves breeding exotic animals - for example, ostriches or alpacas - phone the Business Infoline on 13 28 66 to confirm the appropriate cost.
 You must value a horse acquired by natural increase and included in livestock on hand at a cost not less than the insemination service fee attributable to acquiring the horse.

 ABNORMAL RECEIPTS

 Grants and subsidies

-Generally, amounts received by way of grants or subsidies will either be assessable as income under ordinary concepts or as a capital receipt.
+Generally, amounts received by way of grants or subsidies will be assessable either as ordinary income or statutory income.